chischte/eeprom-logger-library/README.md

 **Memory usage**
 Each error entry takes up 2 long values = 8 bytes.

-The 1st long is split into 1byte for the Error Code and 3 bytes for the time
+The 1nd long (4bytes) stores the cycle number.

-The 2nd long (4bytes) stores the cycle number.
+The 2nd long is split into 1 byte for the Error Code and 3 bytes for the time.

-An Additional long is used to store which slot is currently in use.
+An Additional long is used to store which slot will be written next and which slot stores the oldest log.

 6 additional bytes are used by the counter-library

 **Memory requirements**

-Therefore to store 100 error logs, a total of 810 bytes is required:
+Therefore to store for example 100 error logs, a total of 810 bytes is required:

-	100 x 8bytes + 4 bytes     + 6 bytes
+	100 x 8bytes + 2 bytes      + 2 bytes     + 6 bytes
-	log entries  + currentSlot + counter-library
+	log entries  + noOfFirstLog + noOfNextLog + required by the counter-library

 **Value Ranges**

-error code:   256 possible codes
+error code:   255 possible codes (1-255), code 0 is reserved to mark empty logs

 error time:   about 49 days if interpreted as seconds (millis overflow), about 4.7 hours if interpreted as milliseconds